liquidinstruments/moku-examples/docs/mnn/linnmodel-class/linnmodel.md

 )
 ```

-Converts a Keras model which is suitable for execution on the Moku Neural Network Instrument into the `.linn` format and saves it to a file.
+Converts a Keras model which is suitable for execution on the Moku Neural Network Instrument into the `.linn` format and saves it to a file suitable for loading in the Moku app.
+This is similar to `get_linn` but saves, insead of returns the data structure.

 ### Arguments
 - **model:** (keras.models.Model) The 'LinnModel' instance or a compatible Keras model.